DavidBetteridge/DavidBetteridge.github.io/_posts/2019-01-31-Calling_an_async_method.md

 ## Calling an asynchronous method which calls an asynchronous method

-If you now try to use our `AddMessageToLogFile` method you will find that the same rules apply.
-We have to prefix it with `await` and change the function to `async Task`.
+If you now try to use call `AddMessageToLogFile` method you will find that the same rules apply.
+We have to prefix the call with `await` and change the function to `async Task`.
 For example

 ```c#
 public async Task<decimal> CalculateGrossValue(decimal netValue, decimal taxValue)